everett-lee/VoteModes/README.md

 initialises K centroids.

-With K-Modes, each MP is instead checked to see how much he or she 'agrees' with a centroid by comparing their votes cast for each division.
+With K-Modes, each MP is instead checked to see how much he or she 'agrees' with a centroid by comparing the votes cast for each division.
 If the votes differ, the distance score is incremented, otherwise the next vote is checked.
 A perfect match against the centroid would return a result of 0.
 This alternative implementation of the distance function is listed in `CentroidsHelperMain.scala`: